There are two Odins. How are they different?

 The East Village customer is a regular.
 Soho gets lots of tourists and randoms.
 I really like it when old men come in.
 My last sale was to a 70-year-old who tried on twenty T-shirts and bought seven.

-What’s so great about
+What’s so great about the T-shirts?

 We’re the only store that carries S. Valentine, a New York artist who did an Odin-logo tee for us.
 He’s really into hipster glam rock.
 We also have Rogues Gallery’s Hexham and Exhumed tees, which are produced in Maine, so the vibe is nautical.
 And Comme des Garçons’ diffusion line, BBlessing, and Taavo.